izzyx6/Student-File-Sharing-System/readme.md

 ## Description
-This is a site for file sharing
+This is a we app for file sharing
 # Student-File-Sharing-System
 This project is built using laravel